hmf21/UAVLocalization/README.md

 **Install dependencies:**

-The environment we use can be seen in `setup/environment.yml`
+The environment we use can be seen in `setup/environment.yml`.
 Note this project is mainly built based on the `pytorch` without many additional dependencies.
+And this environment list can be referred if there is any conflicts of dependencies.

 **Prepare the dataset:**

+We use the pre-stored images to represent the scenes captured during the flight.

-* Our datasets: download and input in the `dataset` directory.
+* Our datasets: please download the datasets and input in the `dataset` directory.
-* Custom dataset: make sure the map contains the actual geo-coordinates and the file of the query images should be re-named as such format: `@number@longitude@latitude@`.
+* Custom dataset: please make sure the map contains the actual geo-coordinates and the file of the query images should be re-named as such format: `@index@longitude@latitude@`.

 **Test on the dataset:**

+Please make sure the paths for the pretrained weights and the datasets are correct.
 With the evaluation for the Ageagle dataset, simply run:

 ```